 staff project download information miscellaneous

-One to two postdoctoral research associate positions are available immediately for energetic individuals with a firm background training in molecular biology or biochemistry and a prior PhD research work on Arabidopsis, C. elegans or other related model species.
-Special preferences are given to candidates who have performed RNA interference (RNAi) experiments on these model species.
+A postdoctoral research associate position is available immediately for energetic individuals with a firm background in molecular biology or biochemistry and prior PhD research work on C. elegans or other animal model species.
+Preferences are given to candidates who have performed RNA interference (RNAi) experiments on animal model species.
 The annual salary will be no less than $40K and commensurate with candidate qualification.
-These positions are expected to last four years until August 2013, subject to the continuous funding support from National Science Foundation (NSF).
+This position is expected to last three years until August 2013, subject to the continuous funding support from National Science Foundation (NSF).

 Dr. Hui-Hsien Chou